Choi Hong-hi

-Choi Hong-hi (9 November 1918 – 15 June 2002) was a South Korean Army general, and martial artist who was an important figure in the history of the Korean martial art of Taekwondo, albeit controversial due to his introduction of taekwondo to North Korea.
+Choi Hong-hi (9 November 1918 – 15 June 2002) was a South Korean martial artist and army general who was an important figure in the history of the Korean martial art of Taekwondo, albeit controversial due to his introduction of taekwondo to North Korea.

 Choi is regarded by many as the "Founder of Taekwon-Do"—most often by organizations belonging to the International Taekwon-Do Federation (ITF), the first international federation for Taekwondo, which he founded.
-Others, such as World Taekwondo, portray Choi as either an unimportant or a dishonorable figure in taekwondo history because of his defection to North Korea, whether by omitting him from their versions of taekwondo history or through explicit statements, due to the aforementioned controversy.
+Others, such as World Taekwondo, portray Choi as either an unimportant or a dishonorable figure in taekwondo history because of his defection to North Korea, either by omitting him from their versions of taekwondo history or through explicit statements, due to the aforementioned controversy.

 Early life

 Choi was born on 9 November 1918 in Hwadae, Meigawa-gun, Kankyōhoku Province, Korea, Empire of Japan (now Myongchon County, North Hamgyong Province, North Korea).
 Choi originally claimed that his father sent him to study calligraphy under Han Il-dong, who was also "a master of taekkyon, the ancient Korean art of foot fighting".
 He later recanted this story and said that he never studied taekkyeon and that it had nothing to contribute to taekwondo.
 Choi travelled to Japan, where he studied English, mathematics, and karate.
 In Kyoto, he met a fellow Korean with the surname Kim, who was a karate instructor and taught Choi this martial art.
 Choi also claimed to have learned Shotokan karate under Funakoshi Gichin.
 Just before he had left Korea, Choi apparently had a disagreement with a wrestler named Hu, and the possibility of a future confrontation inspired him to train; in his own words, "I would imagine that these were the techniques I would use to defend myself against the wrestler, Mr. Hu, if he did attempt to carry out his promise to tear me limb from limb when I eventually returned to Korea".
-Choi attained the rank of 1st dan in karate in 1939, and then 2nd dan soon after.
+Choi attained the rank of 1st dan in karate in 1939, and then 2nd dan soon after..
+By the time he published his 1965 book, Taekwon-Do: The Art of Self-Defence, Choi was claiming 9th Dan.